 Located in the middle of Tanzania, the Ruaha National Park is the largest national park in the country.
-The park is named after the Hehe word “ruvaha,” meaning “river.”
-Filled with wild dogs, lions, leopards, elephants, cheetah, giraffes, zebras, impala, bat eared foxes and jackals, the park offers visitors an opportunity to get up close and personal with nature.
-Due to the parks somewhat rnemote location visitors can enjoy viewing the wildlife without competing with hordes of other tourists.
+The park is named after the Hehe word “Truvada,” meaning “river.”
+Filled with wild dogs, lions, leopards, elephants, cheetah, giraffes, zebras, impala, bat-eared foxes and jackals, the park offers visitors an opportunity to get up close and personal with nature.
+Due to the parks somewhat, remote location visitors can enjoy viewing the wildlife without competing with hordes of other tourists.

 Savanna animals can be found in this reserve in greater numbers than in any other African game reserve, thanks to stringent regulation by the Wildlife Division of the Tanzanian Ministry of Natural Resources and Tourism.
 Most visitors arrive by aircraft, and walking tours or river trips are permitted, though no human habitation or permanent structures are allowed.

 Known as the Green Island in Arabic, Pemba Island lies in the Indian Ocean and is part of the “Spice Islands”.
 As neighboring Zanzibar is becoming more and more popular with tourists, more adventurous travelers are seeking out the less-crowded Pemba.
 The island is especially popular with divers who come here for the untouched coral and very abundant marine life.

 Smaller than Ruaha, this national park is a paradise for bird watchers as more than 550 different species frequent the park.
 Tarangire is also known for its huge number of elephants, baobab trees and tree climbing lions.
 Huge termite mounds can be found all around the park.